 Growing up in South Carolina, we didn’t get to many “real” snow days.
 Sure there would be the occasional we’re out of school because it’s snowing, however, by noon the storm would pass and the snow would be gone, But rarely enough to actually build a snowman or feel transported to another world.
 In fact I can probably count on one hand the amount of “real” snow occasions that have occurred in my 28 years of life.

 The first “real” snow day that pops into my mind turned into a snow week, yet, felt like a month of solitude.
 Trapped in a house.
 Iced in from the outside world.
 This took place when I was in 5th grade and attending Little Mountain Elementary School.
 I remember it like yesterday.
 Despite the snowfall school had not been cancelled.
 Only delayed by two hours.
 As my dad drove me to school the snowfall began to get thicker and thicker.
-The accumulation began to build and as we pulled up to the school the principle, doing as principles do greeted us with a smile, followed by “Mr. Tolbert go on home, school has been cancelled for the day and most likely tomorrow depending on conditions.
+The accumulation began to build and as we pulled up to the school the principal, doing as principals do greeted us with a smile, followed by “Mr. Tolbert go on home, school has been cancelled for the day and most likely tomorrow depending on conditions.
 Be safe now.”
 Wait… No school… And for two days, could this get any better?
 The rest of the day was spent driving around, running errands with my father, and by the time we got home, mom was waiting with a roaring fire.

 By nightfall the snow had stopped, however, heavy clouds hovered above.
 The temperatures began to decline rapidly, the fluffy snow turned to ice, and power outages began occurring statewide.
 I remember making a palate in the living room by the fire.
 Not only to stay warm but to have some sort of light.
 It was strange.
 Something I had never really experienced before.

 The second “real” snow day occurred when I was a freshman in high school.
 Despite being a little older I ran into the living room.
 Cut on the porch floodlight and flipped to the local news station.
 One after another counties across the state began to delay and council school; however, Newberry County was not one of them.
 Sure we’re technically in the Midlands, but come on, when it snows in South Carolina we get it.
 Pissed, I rode to school with two of my cousins.
-One an upperclassmen and the other an 8th grader.
+One is an upperclassman and the other an 8th grader.
 Why?
 Why couldn’t we get a darn snow day?
 Hello, it’s snowing!
-As we drove closer and closer the campus the snowfall grew thicker.
+As we drove closer and closer to the campus the snowfall grew thicker.
 The clouds growing darker and darker and white covered the trees and the roads.
 We pulled up to campus, parked, and proceeded about our typical morning routine; however, the chatter of “why are we even here?” could be heard throughout the halls.
 The bell for first period rang and as I entered class, my teacher, who had been on bus duty, came in looking a bit flustered.
 “Hey folks, just got word, school has been cancelled.
 Watch your local news station tonight for cancellations or delays concerning tomorrow.”

 We were out for the rest of the week; however, no power outages, and no ice.